Skip to content

 What do I need to be aware of?

-Facilities for your dog
+Facilities for my dog

 The Canine Code

-We’ve worked with our partner Forthglade to come up with this Canine Code, which helps to make sure everyone can enjoy their day:
+We’ve worked with our partner Forthglade to come up with the following Canine Code, which helps to make sure everyone enjoys their visit to the Castle:

 • Pick up the poo: please always clear up after your dog.
-If you can't find a bin nearby, take the poo bags home with you.
+If you can't find a bin nearby, take the bags home with you.

 • Watch the signs: keep an eye on local signs and notices wherever you're walking.
-They'll tell you if a beach has a dog ban, for instance, or if a path has been diverted, or if you're in an area where dogs can run off-lead.

-• Stay on the ball: remember that not everyone loves dogs, and some people fear them.
-So make sure your dog doesn't run up to other people, especially children.
+• Stay on the ball: remember that not everyone loves dogs, and some people fear them, so make sure your dog doesn't run up to other people, especially children.

-Our definition of close or effective control is:
+In addition, our definition of close or effective control is:

-• Being able to recall your dogs in any situation at the first call
+• Being able to recall your dog at the first call (in any situation)

-• Being able to clearly see your dog at all times (not just knowing they have gone into the undergrowth or over the crest of the hill).
+• Being able to clearly see your dog at all times (not just knowing they have gone into undergrowth).
 In practice, this means keeping them on a footpath if the surrounding vegetation is too dense for your dog to be visible

 Sunlight illuminating a heraldic stained glass window at Tattershall Castle, Lincolnshire